Guidance note for hearings

 Even if there is no written agreement you must have a clear idea in your head at the start of the hearing what the real issues are.
 The Tribunal is very likely to ask about this at the opening stages.
 The members will want to see that parties have made an effort to identify things that are not disputed.

-Where the hearing is to be a limited legal debate the Order will usually say explicitly that the party taking the legal point should submit a note of argument stating the legal propositions on which it is proposed to rely with reference to the principal authorities and statutory provisions to be founded on.
+Where the hearing is to be limited to legal debate the Order will usually say explicitly that the party taking the legal point should submit a note of argument stating the legal propositions on which it is proposed to rely with reference to the principal authorities and statutory provisions to be founded on.
 Even if the Order makes no reference to this, parties should give careful thought to the possibility of providing the other side and/or the Tribunal with a note of their legal arguments if they are not clear in the pleadings.
 A good argument might persuade an opponent to withdraw before the hearing.

 Litigation is not a game.
 A party who keeps a legal “bull point” till the end of the case may find the Tribunal asking questions in relation to expenses.